cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 > (328-330) After this sentence, say what the significance of the peak in T'(min) at 0.2 is, as was done in lines 326-328 for T'(max).

-We don't view the value of the minimum tectonic stress to be as significant as the value of the maximum stress, and there is simple statement that can summarize the importance of this value (i.e. it does not directly affect much).
+We don't view the value of the minimum tectonic stress to be as significant as the value of the maximum stress, and there is no simple statement that can summarize the importance of this value (i.e. it does not directly affect much).
 We do however discuss the results more in the discussion.

 **C5.4**